Kolkata Decoded (Part 3 & 4): Roads That Shape Kolkata — Expansion, Identity & Growth Corridors

 • A key route for recent residential and infrastructure growth

-Part II: Roads That Define Kolkata
+Part 2: Roads That Define Kolkata

 If the previous set of roads explains how Kolkata expands, these roads explain what Kolkata is.